Thinking of incorporating a company in Singapore? You’re in the right place.

 To apply for GST registration, you can visit and follow the steps on the IRAS website.
 The process varies by the type of business, and you can check whether you need to register for GST with the IRAS beforehand.

-Another essential step after registering your company is opening a business or corporate account.
-Having a separate bank account for business transactions under your registered company’s name is crucial for accurate financial reporting and cash flow management.
+After registering your company, the next important step is opening a business or corporate account.
+Having a separate account under your company’s name helps keep your finances organized and ensures accurate financial reporting.

 When choosing a business account in Singapore, consider the following factors: